-Sacha Deshmukh, chair of War Child UK
+Sacha Deshmukh, Board Member of the Fundraising Regulator and former Chair of War Child UK

 A wise person once told me: “Remember when you’re sitting on a board that you have two ears and one mouth, so it’s best to use them in that proportion.”
 They were right, of course, and I have since become well versed in listening to and understanding what others have to say before adding my thoughts to the mix.

 It’s an approach that’s encouraged me to always seek out people with views different to my own.
 I’ve learned it’s far more interesting to try to understand the people on the other side of the fence than those standing right next to you.

 This has served me well during my time as a trustee, for both small and large charities.
 Back in the 90’s, as a trustee of a small charity in Dalston in London, which supported local enterprise and a credit union, I learned how important it was to choose the right mix of people to govern the charity.
 It was much smaller back then, and smaller charities typically have smaller boards.
 But we still made sure everyone brought a different approach, background and skills to the boardroom.

 A diverse board challenges old ways of working

 The same should go for all charities.
 If most of your trustees have the same views, you’ll likely get stuck in a one-track way of working.
 In today’s charitable climate, we all need to be flexible and open-minded in our approach to raising money.
 There are 168,000 charities out there*, and the sector is becoming increasingly dependent on income from individuals**.
 This means more charities asking the public for money.